 Reviews are important because they give you lots of information on customer experience and satisfaction and, more broadly, they often mirror the Voice of Customer.
 Customers express their opinions and sentiments—which may be positive, neutral, or negative—giving you an insight into their experience but also impacting the business by either recommending it or criticizing it publicly.

 An automated software can go through all the reviews and analyze them for you, giving you a snapshot of the overall “sentiments” people feel about the product/service.
 This type of software applies machine learning to gain insights that can help executives make decisions on real users’ feedback.

 The technology behind it involves text analytics (an automated process used to analyze a piece of writing and extract useful information from it) and sentiment analysis (the automated process used to analyze a text and interpret the sentiments behind it.)
 Sentiment analysis will help you classify reviews as positive, negative, and neutral.

 Until recently, consumer data analytics was a slower process and therefore it was used to analyze the past.
 Today, there are several tools that allow you to use the data in real time.
 So, instead of only looking backwards, executives are using artificial intelligence (AI) and machine learning software to predict what certain customers will want in the future.

-Predictive Analysis uses consumer data to predict customer needs and improve their experience by personalizing it.
+Predictive Analysis uses large volumes of customer data to predict customer needs and improve their experience by personalizing it.

 3. Real-Time Product Feedback